boguz/ielou/README.md

 # ielou
-A browser sticky notes app
+A browser sticky notes app where you can create notes and organize them in folders.